 - The Outstanding Alumni Service Award: This award is presented to an alumnus/a who has had a longstanding relationship with the School and has demonstrated exceptional commitment and service to Kinkaid’s alumni.

-- New this year, the special Core Values Ambassador award will be given occasionally to a Kinkaid employee who exemplifies the School's four core values and goes above and beyond in his or her work.
+- The special Core Values Ambassador award will be given occasionally to a Kinkaid employee who exemplifies the School's four core values and goes above and beyond in his or her work.